aresrpg/sui-checkpoint-reader/README.md

   network: 'testnet',
   epoch: 440, // the epoch of the snapshot known_types, // same types as for checkpoint reading
-  save_objects: false, // if you want to also save the .obj files locally under /epoch_X/*.obj start_bucket = 1, // optional start files 1_1.obj
+  save_objects: false, // if you want to also save the .obj files locally under obj_folder/epoch_X/*.obj start_bucket = 1, // optional start files 1_1.obj
   start_part = 1,
   db_folder = './sui-formal-objects', // the leveldb folder
+  obj_folder = './obj_files' // if `save_objects` is true, it'll use this folder to save obj files
 })

 // and here you can iterate easily on your leveldb, note that you can use anything else to read those